ravenleeblack/Elle-OS/README.md

 Currently its does nothing but show some vesa graphics on the screen.
 I wasnt really trying to be the graphics first guy but it turned out to be easier then alot of other things.
 So I wrote some functions, to at least, start testing stuff and start using the framebuffer without using the actual vesa's functions.

-Right now I kind of have my ideas and terms in the wiki so check it out to learn more.
-I suppose I better find a better way to express my thoughts on there.
+core.c is the main file and the entry point to the core.

 Currently have to pull all the files into the main folder to use the makefile since I dont know how to make it switch folders, or you can rewrite the make file.

-core.c is the main file and the entry point to the core.
+I just recently started using the wsl2.

 ![elle_os](https://github.com/ravenleeblack/Elle-OS/assets/76606152/62338810-4413-47a3-a214-1c31e8296587)